readyready15728/misc/awakemud-notes.md

 * There is a Matrix terminal in a booth or whatever in the Ninth Hell of Dante's Inferno.
-* Mister Johnson in Dante's Inferno (Second Hell) offers work (for less experiened runners).
+* Mister Johnson in Dante's Inferno (Second Hell) offers work (for less experienced runners).
 (And killing the Mitsuhama executive is rough.)
 * There seem to be various "vendors" in Dante's Inferno, including of software (which in turn includes evaluate utilities).
 * John Smith in Dante's Inferno (Fourth Hell) offers work.
 (And it's all quite